Welcoming address to the shareholders

 Jungfraubahn Holding AG (parent company)

 Jungfraubahn Holding AG is a holding company.
-Its business model is characterised by fiscal and financial policy considerations.
-The most important part of a profit plan is the financial statement.
-This includes the dividend payments of the subsidiaries and the internal interest income.
+Its business model is defined by fiscal and financial policy considerations.
+The most important part the a profit plan is the financial statement.
+This includes the dividend payments for the subsidiaries and the internal interest income.

-The investment income for 2018 amounts to CHF 16.6 million.
-The loans to the subsidiaries of CHF 101.7 million are subject to an interest rate of 1.0%.
-Together with the remaining financial income and the offsetting of the financial expenses, the financial statement closes at CHF 17.6 million.
-Earnings amount to CHF 16.7 million.
+The income from investments in 2019 amounts to CHF 17.0 million.
+The loans to the subsidiaries of CHF 155.6 million are interest-bearing.
+Together with the remaining financial income and after offsetting financial expenses, the financial statement closes at CHF 17.8 million.
+Earnings amount to CHF 17.0 million.
 The detailed financial statements with appendix can be found after the consolidated financial statements in the financial report.
-It is part of the authorisation request to the 2019 Annual General Meeting.
+They are part of the request for authorisation made at the 2020 Annual General Meeting.

 Benchmark for Jungfraujoch visitors and overnight stays for Switzerland indexed